Rapid stabilizability of infinite-dimensional control systems with time delays: Introduction

 \subsection{Plan of this paper}

 This paper is organized as follows.
-In Section \ref{sec-yu-10-1-2}, we mainly focus on the well-posedness and admissibility of the control system.
-In Section \ref{yu-section-4}, we present the proof of our main result.
-Some applications are given in Section \ref{yu-sec-10-1-4}.
-Section \ref{yu-sec-6.2} is the appendix.
+In Section \ref{sec-yu-10-1-2}, we focus on the well-posedness and admissibility of the control system.
+In Section \ref{yu-section-4}, we present the proof of the main result.
+Applications are provided in Section \ref{yu-sec-10-1-4}.
+Section \ref{yu-sec-6.2} is devoted to the appendix.